-After losing contact with Earth, Astronaut Lee Miller becomes stranded in orbit alone aboard the International Space Station.
-As time passes and life support systems dwindle, Lee battles to maintain his sanity - and simply stay alive.
-His world is a claustrophobic and lonely existence, until he makes a strange discovery aboard the ship.
+After losing contact with Earth, Astronaut Lee Miller becomes stranded in orbit alone aboard the abandoned International Space Station.
+As the life support systems dwindle, Lee battles to maintain his sanity whilst he alternates between performing repairs and reading the 1864 journal of an American Civil War soldier Captain Briggs.
+He faces a slow, claustrophobic and lonely death, until he discovers the mysterious object found by Briggs aboard the ship.
 Written by

 Jet contrails are visible in some of the Civil War-era landscape shots.
 See more »